We work with some of the UK’s leading insurers:

 As you can see from the table, taking out a joint mortgage life insurance policy could help you make a substantial saving on your cover.

-However, joint life insurance will only provide one pay out (usually after the first death).
+However, joint life insurance will only provide one potential pay out (usually after the first death) during the policy term.

-If you have dependents, it could be more beneficial to take out two separate policies to provide two pay outs.
+Therefore, if you have other dependents (such as children), it could be more beneficial to take out two separate policies to provide two pay outs.

 A friendly member of the Reassured team can compare joint mortgage life insurance vs two single policies to help you find the right life insurance to protect your mortgage.